Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-The system will be used to communicate critical information including road closures, evacuation orders, wildfire information, and more.
+The system is used to communicate critical information including road closures, evacuation orders, wildfire information, and more.
 The SMC Alert and Warning System is a multi-channel (i.e. SMS, voice, email, etc.) communication solution that provides lifesaving emergency information powered by Genasys Emergency Management (GEM).

-San Miguel County officials will use the GEM notification system to alert and warn residents about issues that may affect your safety – such as wildfires, mudslides, floods, gas leaks, power outages, and other emergency notifications.
+San Miguel County officials use the GEM notification system to alert and warn residents about issues that may affect your safety – such as wildfires, mudslides, floods, gas leaks, power outages, and other emergency notifications.
+It is also frequently used to warn citizens of road closures that may affect their commute to and from work.

 Email messages will come from San Miguel County Alert and Warning (email@example.com), phone calls will show from (970)728-7940, and text/SMS messages will use the sender ID 65513.
 We recommend you create a contact in your phone called SMC Alert and Warning with this information.